 The Vent-Sure vent System was designed to be used with all L&L model kilns.
 We recommend one vent system for kilns up to approximately 20 cubic feet.
 On larger kilns, depending on how much venting you need, you may need more than one vent system.
 (This really depends on how much venting you need for your situation).
-Even our largest 35 cubic feet DaVincis have usually been adequately vented with one Vent-Sure.
 Note that you can always add another vent if you find you need more venting.